 The course for this race is 7.4 miles from Millinocket Lake Dam to Kermit Crandall Park in Millinocket.
 Millinocket Stream is a drop pool stream with many interesting and busy class II/II+ rapids during the first 4 miles.
 They come at you at a consistent and comfortable pace.
-After the first road bridge is a snowmobile bridge that is a mandatory portage on river right or left.
+After the first road bridge is a snowmobile bridge that sometimes needs to be portaged depending on water level.
+Portage options can happen on either river right or left.
 About mile 4, paddlers will experience the grand finale of Turtle Pit Rapids.
 A 3/4 mile long class II/III rapid that requires navigation and river reading skills as there are mid-stream boulders and pour overs.
 Optional portage on river right.
 After Turtle Pit Rapids the river calms and paddlers will have a sprint of quick water which brings you into downtown Millinocket.
 Check out our Facebook page for some video and photos of the Stream.

 Participant Safety Requirements.